 When Floatworks invited a representative of Red Letter Days to the big launch of their brand new float centre in Vauxhall the weekend of 9/10 April, I was happy to accept the opportunity and ‘work’ on a Sunday.
 As we’re all leading busier lives than ever, maybe taking an hour to turn off, tune out and free my mind from overload would be just the thing.
 Read on for an insomniac hippy’s personal take on the float experience.

 Maybe floating isn’t for everyone, but you don’t know if you don’t try.
-If you try and find that it IS for you, then the discovery is pretty powerful.
-The benefits of floating have been well documented and athletes in particular were early adopters of the therapy.
+If you try and find that it IS for you, then the discovery can be powerful.
+The benefits of floating have been well documented and athletes, in particular, were early adopters of the therapy.
 Exceeding the physical of enhanced performance and speedy healing, floating has also been proved to positively impact sufferers of anxiety, depression, addiction and much more.
-These days, I am told that many high flyers who are time poor invest in float sessions to balance mind and body.
+These days many high flyers who are time poor invest in float sessions to balance mind and body.